pynamodb/PynamoDB/docs/contributing.rst

 The Scope of the Library
 ------------------------

-The purpose of this library is to provide a Pythonic ORM layer on top of DynamoDB to be used in server applications' runtime, i.e. to enable their various application logic and features.
+The purpose of this library is to provide a Pythonic ODM layer on top of DynamoDB to be used in server applications' runtime, i.e. to enable their various application logic and features.

 - Database administration tasks are out of scope, and while PynamoDB has functions for